 |Tweets by @itSMFUK|

-itSMF UK runs a broad range of events for members and non-members - workshops, masterclasses, regionals, SIGs, seminars and our Annual Conference.
+itSMF UK runs a broad range of events for members and non-members - workshops, masterclasses, free member events. seminars and our Annual Conference.
 Below we outline the key types of event and the differences between them.

-Our flagship event, the Annual Conference takes place in November and provides multiple streams of presentations as well as a vendor exhibition and multiple networking opportunities.
-This year's speaker programme will focus on digital transformation, including the Internet of Things, cybersecurity, DevOps, enterprise service management (beyond IT), managing the Cloud, service integration and customer experience.
+Our flagship event, the Annual Conference provides multiple streams of presentations as well as a vendor exhibition and multiple networking opportunities.
+Look out for details of this year's new-format programme in London.

 Our workshops cover a range of essential service management topics in a relaxed environment, with between 10 and 15 attendees.
 Lasting a full day, normally from 9.30-4.30, the events follow a basic format but also allow some flexibility so that the facilitator can cover issues of direct concern to delegates.
 The core elements are: